milanofthe/Interactive_2D_FDTD/README.md

 # Interactive 2D FDTD Simulator

 Interactive 2D electromagnetic simulation environment for educational purposes.
-The simulator uses the 2D finite difference time domain (FDTD) method and simulates the TE-mode (could be easily extended to compute the TM-mode also).
 There are multiple options for boundary conditions and sources.

 ## Menu